Main Tablet Ui Redesign

 Asking the guards:

 “True or false: The tablets have auto dismiss.”
-“False” “We do have auto dismiss.”
+“False” “It is actually true, we do have auto dismiss.”

 This shows an interesting design space.
 Where we are designing for guards to use the tablet but not allowing them to use or know the full capabilities.
 There are some areas the guards should not be able to touch such as the sensitivity setting, but this brings up the question how much capabilities should they know?